pbeeken/attiny-I2CPeripheral/README.md

-# attiny-I2CSlave
+# attiny-I2CPeripheral
-# I2C Slave explorations for RoboSapien
+# I2C Peripheral explorations for RoboSapien

 Although this project has a specific purpose it can serve as a model for other I2C implementations as this one will entertain many special details with timing.